nidhishant/nids/README.md

 # nids
-Input folder should contains the text files
-Output folder will receive the output with each word and its vowel count.
+Input folder should contain the required text files Output folder will receive the output with each word and its vowel count.

 Hadoop 2.9.1